danielsuss/hexacordia/content/Chapters/Chapter 3 - The Dangling Tradesman.md

 The gnome nods and thanks [[Brogan Stone-Flask|Brogan]] and [[Ysgarlad]] before continuing.
 ```
 ???:
-	The names Hoagle, I'm a travelling trader.
+	The name's Hoagle, I'm a travellin' trader.
 I'll tell ya how I ended up in this situation.
 Last night I was walkin along this here path, gettin a bit dark, I probably shoulda stopped to rest.
 Before I knew it whoooooosh!
-I'm swept off my feet, danglin from that tree.
-All of a sudden these- Kobolds- about two and a half foot tall, they come out from behind the bushes, cacklin, speakin some foreign language!
-They come right at me, swipe my bag, cackle some more, and then they just walked off and left me danglin!
+I'm swept off my feet, danglin' from that tree.
+All of a sudden these- Kobolds- about two and a half foot tall, they come out from behind the bushes, cacklin', speakin' some foreign language!
+They come right at me, swipe my bag, cackle some more, and then they just walked off and left me danglin'!
 ```
 [[Hoagle]] pauses and looks at each member of the gang.
 He seems like he has realised something.
 ```